sQUlearn/squlearn/docs/user_guide/executor.rst

     service = QiskitRuntimeService(channel="ibm_quantum", token="INSERT_YOUR_TOKEN_HERE")
     executor = Executor(service.get_backend('ibm_kyoto'))

-  It is also possible to pass a list of backends from which the most suited backend is chosen automatically (see :ref:`Automatic backend selection <autoselect>`)
+  It is also possible to pass a list of IBM Quantum backends from which the most suited backend is chosen automatically (see :ref:`Automatic backend selection <autoselect>`)

 - Another way is to just pass the Qiskit Runtime Service to the executor.
 In this case, the backend